DFoly/DFoly.github.io/_posts/portfolio/2017-07-25-Conversion-Rate-Optimisation.markdown

 tags: Coursera
 ---

 This is a data science project taken from the book A collection of Data Science Take Home challenges by Guilio Palombo.
-It os a pretty interesting book with a variety of analytical challenges that you may face working as a data scientist.
+So far the book has been really helpful providing a wide range of different types of real world problems that a data scientist might run into.
+I look forward to trying more of the challenges in the book.

 This particular challenge involves trying to predict conversion rates on a website containing the following variables.